GoogleCloudPlatform/google-cloud-eclipse/README.md

      to find a local repository.
 Navigate to `.../eclipse/ide-target-platform/target/repository`, and click `OK`.

-  6. Once the main content populates, tick the `Uncategorized` item to pull in all items.
+  6. Once the main content populates, check the `Uncategorized` item to pull in all items.
 Click `Finish`.

-  7. Click `Finish` to complete defining the new target platform definition.
+  7. Click `Finish` to complete the new target platform definition.

   8. Your new target platform should be selected in the `Target Platform` preferences.
      Click `OK` to load this new target platform.